Nek/es6-app-template/README.md

 - Creating web-based simulations or games with complex physics calculations
 - Building applications that process large amounts of data in real-time

+### Web Audio API Enhancements

+The secure context provided by HTTPS and Cross-Origin Isolation also enables advanced features of the Web Audio API:

+- `AudioWorklet`: Allows for custom audio processing with high performance and low latency
+- Full-precision audio sample manipulation
+- Consistent and precise audio timing
+- Access to raw audio data for advanced audio analysis and synthesis
+- Ability to implement complex audio effects and filters in real-time

+These features are crucial for developing professional-grade audio applications, music production tools, and games with sophisticated sound design directly in the browser.

 ## Getting Started

 1. Clone this repository